THOR2610/THOR2610/README.md

 - 👋 Hi, I’m @THOR2610
 - 👀 I’m interested in ...Graphic Designing
 - 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...Advertisemnet
+- 💞️ I’m looking to collaborate on ...advertisement
 - 📫 How to reach me ...aaravvarya2610@gmail.com

 <!---